 Policy T3: Residential Storage for Cycles and Mobility Aids

-Residential development proposals for new build or change of use should provide storage facilities for cycles and mobility aids as follows:
+Residential development proposals for new build or change of use should provide storage facilities for cycles and, where appropriate, mobility aids as follows:

 - Cycle parking should be provided at the rates required by the County Durham Parking and Accessibility Standards.
-The space and access must also be adaptable for storing other mobility aids, including powered wheelchairs, mobility scooters, children’s buggies and prams.
-Electric power must be available to allow recharging of powered mobility aids and e-bikes.
+The space and access should, if possible, be adaptable for storing other mobility aids, such as powered wheelchairs, mobility scooters, children’s buggies and prams.
+Electric power should be available to allow recharging of powered mobility aids and e-bikes; and

-- Where storage is provided communally for a number of dwelling units the travel plan should include a commitment to ongoing active management of communal storage spaces, including timely removal of abandoned equipment, and provision of additional capacity when needed.
+- Where there is provision for communal storage for a number of dwellings and a travel plan is required then this should consider ongoing active management of communal storage spaces, including timely removal of abandoned equipment, and provision of additional capacity when needed; and

-- The design and location of storage must accord with current best practice guidance, with appropriate solutions selected depending on the style and context of the development.
+- The design and location of storage should accord with the style and context of the development.

-4.251 On page 33 of the Durham City Sustainable Transport Delivery Plan (Durham County Council, 2018b) it is stated that higher provision of high quality cycle parking within developments is required, including in residential development within the City.
-The latest County Durham Parking and Accessibility Standards (Durham County Council, 2019a) has increased the level of provision required but does not provide sufficient clarity on design and does not cater for mobility aids.
+4.265 On page 33 of the Durham City Sustainable Transport Delivery Plan (Durham County Council, 2018a) it is stated that higher provision of high quality cycle parking within developments is required, including in residential development within the City.
+The latest County Durham Parking and Accessibility Standards (Durham County Council, 2019d) has increased the level of provision required but does not provide sufficient clarity on design and does not cater for mobility aids.

 Next section: Theme 6: A city with an enriched community life